Vanilla Bayesian Optimization Performs Great in High Dimensions: Results

 \subsection{Sparse Synthetic Test Functions}

-We start by evaluating Vanilla BO on a collection of commonly considered synthetic test functions with varying \textit{total} and \textit{effective dimensionality}.
+We start by evaluating the DSP on a collection of commonly considered synthetic test functions with varying \textit{total} and \textit{effective dimensionality}.
 We note that the assumptions made in Sec.~\ref{sec:method} diametrically oppose these test cases - each function has a low number of highly important dimensions with the large remainder being unimportant, whereas we assume that \textit{each} dimension has relatively small impact.

-Vanilla BO is highly performant, as it rapidly identifies the important dimensions and subsequently optimizes the task.
+The DSP is highly performant, as it rapidly identifies the important dimensions and subsequently optimizes the task.
 This is similar in to~\cite{pmlr-v161-eriksson21a}, whose assumptions, represented through its sparse lengthscale prior, aligns perfectly with the task at hand.
 As such, SAASBO should, and does, perform best on average, with Vanilla BO being second.
 Notably, as Vanilla BO does not require the HMC~\cite{bingham2018pyro} fully Bayesian model fitting that SAASBO uses, it runs in a small fraction of the time.